rogerorr/articles/Linux_Debugger/Readme.md

 ## Introduction

-In a previous article "[../Simple_Debugger/Readme.md](Using the Windows Debugging API)" I wrote about the Windows debugging API and promised to write a future article about the Unix debug API.
+In a previous article "[Using the Windows Debugging API](../Simple_Debugger/Readme.md)" I wrote about the Windows debugging API and promised to write a future article about the Unix debug API.
 Here is that article: slightly later than anticipated.

 Many programmers spend a significant amount of time using debuggers but in my experience few of them have much understanding of